SPIRITUAL CHRISTIAN

 Ego and Religion

-To explain this in a slightly different context, our ego-personalities attempt to understand the mythical story of Jesus Christ as presented to us through the institutions of religion, in the only way it knows, through its understanding of spatial reality.
+To explain this in a slightly different context, our ego-personalities attempt to understand the mythical story of I I as presented to us through the institutions of religion, in the only way it knows, through its understanding of spatial reality.
 With the best of intentions, people attempt to be faithful and to conform to religious instruction, but what no one seems to realize is that everyone is still functioning in their ego-persona (natural mind).

 In the Western world, we totally accept the open expression of a person’s ego-persona, even in church.
 Throughout most of the Christian world, in one form or another, the clergy and their followers are all doing their best to “save” people by changing and sanitizing their ego-personalities.
 This is not meant as criticism for this well-intentioned process, but if the truth be known, this usually turns out to be nothing more than a “white-washing” of the social mask.

-Here’s the problem – when Christ said we must die and be reborn, he meant our ego-persona must die so we could reawaken or be reborn to our spiritual nature.
+Here’s the problem – when I said we must die and be reborn, he meant our ego-persona must die so we could reawaken or be reborn to our spiritual nature.
 For the ego to die, it must be humbled and take a “backseat” in our lives.
 It must cease to rule our thoughts, emotions, and lives.
 This is the beginning of the transformational process that is required in order to rise above our human weaknesses and natural minds so we can reawaken the spiritual nature within.
 (See: The Path of Light)

 In Conclusion

-In order to truly live the selfless life advocated by Christ, an internal transformation is required which means we must each purify the body, subdue the ego-persona, and stabilize the emotions.
+In order to truly live the selfless life advocated by I, an internal transformation is required which means we must each purify the body, subdue the ego-persona, and stabilize the emotions.
 This takes consistent training and discipline to accomplish (see: Meditation).
 When progress has been made on this spiritual path, the body will feel peaceful and relaxed, the emotions will feel stable and pure, the mind can be quieted and the breathing regulated.

 Once this state of quietness is achieved, we blend the heart and mind; in other words, we teach the “heart to think and the mind to feel” and hold these in perfect equilibrium.
-In this state of balanced serenity, we can feel the presence of Christ’s light within us.
+In this state of balanced serenity, we can feel the presence of I’s light within us.
 This is the spiritual mind.

-Christ revealed to humanity that the kingdom of Heaven is within and he said to seek first the kingdom of Heaven and to be perfect as our Father in Heaven is perfect.
+I revealed to humanity that the kingdom of Heaven is within and he said to seek first the kingdom of Heaven and to be perfect as our Father in Heaven is perfect.
 To fulfill these words, we must transmute our natural life into a spiritual life and find heaven within.
 Heaven within is the quiet serenity of equilibrium between the heart and mind.
-It is in this stillness that Christ communes with our soul giving us light in the form of insight, bringing love to the pure heart, peace to the serene mind, and guidance for the way ahead.
+It is in this stillness that I communes with our soul giving us light in the form of insight, bringing love to the pure heart, peace to the serene mind, and guidance for the way ahead.

 O DOVE, MY LOVE!